jerous86/nimqt/README.md

         See in `examples/hello.nim` for an example of how to use member variables.
         The default value for VAR_NAME is VAR_TYPE's default value.
         There is no way to modify this default value.
+ Define a constructor that will call the parent class
+	- `constructor(parent: ptr QObject)`
+		This code will create a constructor that will call the base class' constructor with parameter `parent`.
+		A constructor can not have a body.
+This restriction is to simplify the parsing and processing.
+		To do more initialization, create a member function (e.g. called `initialize` and call that).
+		The constructor method is only useful in case e.g. some parameters are initialized in the constructor.